transducens/demint/README.md

 ```

 **Extract audio**

-Extracts the audio from a video file (by default from `assets/videos/`) and stores the audio (by default in `assets/audios/`) with the same name, 16hz sample rate and mono audio.
+Extracts the audio from a video file (by default from `assets/videos/`) and stores the audio (by default in `assets/audios/`) with the same name, 16hz of sample rate and mono audio.
 ```bash
 # Extract audio from a video file.
 # From assets/videos/ to assets/audios/